AndreasPaphitis/Forest-Fire-Simulation/CALIBRATION_PARAMETER_IMPLEMENTATION_ANALYSIS.md

     # Environmental Interactions
     'wind_influence_on_spread', # ✅ Used in wind factor calculation (line 990)
     'slope_influence',         # ✅ Used in slope factor calculation (line 1114)
+    'wind_speed',              # ✅ Used in main fire spread calculation (lines 920-994)
+    'wind_direction',          # ✅ Used in main fire spread calculation (lines 926-994)

     # Ember Mechanics
     'ember_probability',       # ✅ Used in ember generation (line 1250)